soontmyet/soontmyet.github.io/info.md

 [YT Video: flexNT2 "fast" and "slow" Flash Versions](https://www.youtube.com/watch?v=PIb9lqYM2UI)

 ### NExT v2
-The flexNT v2 will basically be a NExT with LED.
+The NExT v2 will basically be a NExT with LED.

 **Resources**
 [Discord: "I'm already in the middle of the NExT2 which has an LED, NTAG I2C Plus, and a T5577"](https://www.youtube.com/watch?v=PIb9lqYM2UI)